hackgvl/OpenData/README.md

 Folks involved in Code for Greenville may write some of the "robots", but we don't need to own those tools, they just need to be stable and trusted.

-Using events as a future example
+Using "events" as a future example:

 With different communities posting their event data in all sorts of ways, we'll need robots for a variety of purposes. iCal, Meetup.com API, Facebook, Eventbrite, Rich Snippets (Microdata, Microformats, RDFa), or even website scraping.